Trump urges rally attendees not to chant 'send her back'; he also says Harris had 'bad' debate night

 The judge said the defendants "did not participate in any wrongdoing in obtaining the materials in the first place" and therefore bore no legal liability for disseminating the information.

-Trump also commented on news of missile testing by North Korea, saying he wasn't concerned.
+Trump also commented on news of short-range missile testing by North Korea, saying he wasn't concerned.

 "Short-range missiles, we never made an agreement on that.
 I have no problem.
 We'll see what happens.
 But these are short-range missiles, they're very standard," Trump said.